 I have served as President of the Tri-County Young Lawyers Association and currently serve as a Member of the Probate and Fiduciary Litigation Committee and the Charitable Organizations Committee of the American Bar Association and as a Member of the Mississippi Bar Association’s Section of Estates and Trusts.

-Board Member, the Lafayette Oxford Foundation for Tomorrow (LOFT), a local community foundation focused on improving the quality of life in Lafayette County and Oxford.
+Past Member of the Board of Directors, the Lafayette Oxford Foundation for Tomorrow (LOFT), a local community foundation focused on improving the quality of life in Lafayette County and Oxford.

-Past President, the Lafayette County Literacy Council, a nonprofit focused on childhood and adult literacy.
+Past Chair of the Board of Directors, the Lafayette County Literacy Council, a nonprofit focused on childhood and adult literacy.

 Church Council and Adult Sunday School Teacher, Oxford University United Methodist Church.
 Chair of the Education and Discipleship Committee, Past Chair of the Staff Parish Relations Committee, Member of the Church Council and the Nominations Committee.